 Florida Atlantic Undergraduate Research Journal (FAURJ) - Engage with talented students by volunteering to become a Faculty Reviewer for the FAURJ.
 Submissions are accepted every spring for fall publication.
 If you are interested please contact firstname.lastname@example.org.

 Undergraduate Research Grants - Encourage your students to apply for an Undergraduate Research Grant.
 Students can use the money to help fund their research projects and creative activities.
-Application deadlines are October 15, February 1, and June 1.
+Application deadlines are October 15 and February 15.
 Should these dates fall on a weekend day or holiday, the deadline will become the next business day.

 Curriculum Grants Program - Faculty interested in redeveloping an existing course or developing a new one that is research and inquiry intensive will have the opportunity to submist an application for a Curriculum Grant.
 This program will begin in Febraury 2013 and guidelines and applications will be made available then.
 We will be soliciting applications from interested faculty members in the upper division.